Hyundai Ioniq Electric review (2016-2022)

 For the facelift, the battery has increased from 28kWh to 38.3kWh but the change from NEDC testing to the new WLTP test means it's hard to compare the range of the older car with the latest version.
 Suffice to say, the distance you'll be able to drive in real-world is significantly improved, with up to 194 miles possible.

 Aside from settling into the routine of charging at home, you needn’t make many compromises to live with the Ioniq Electric, it drives like any other fairly powerful automatic family hatchback.
 Though it doesn’t have the slingshot acceleration of some other electric cars, it never feels sluggish and is a quiet, relaxing car to cruise in.
-If you’re not expecting exhilaration, the Ioniq can provide an enjoyable daily drive – we reckon it’s a little more satisfying from behind the wheel than the Ioniq Hybrid.
+If you’re not expecting exhilaration, the Ioniq can provide an enjoyable daily drive – we reckon it’s a little more satisfying from behind the wheel than the Hyundai Ioniq Hybrid.

 MPG, running costs & CO2

-The 2019 Hyundai Ioniq Electric uses a 38.3 kilowatt-hour (kWh) lithium-ion polymer battery, which is essentially a much bigger version of the battery in your mobile phone - with a longer life expectancy.
+From 2019 onwards, the Hyundai Ioniq Electric uses a 38.3 kilowatt-hour (kWh) lithium-ion polymer battery, which is essentially a much bigger version of the battery in your mobile phone - with a longer life expectancy.
 This is a remarkably lightweight method of storing electricity, certainly compared to the huge banks of lead-acid batteries that propelled milk floats with snail-like urgency in the seventies.
 Not having to lug a huge amount of weight around is great for efficiency and this is further boosted by the Ioniq’s carefully designed aerodynamic bodywork.

 If you park an Ioniq Electric next to a hybrid version of the same car, it doesn’t take long to spot the differences, most prominent of which is the solid front grille.
 This is solid because there’s no radiator behind it that needs to be kept cool, and because the air that passes through a radiator grille creates wind resistance, blanking it off allows the Ioniq to slip through the air more efficiently.